Why Bariatric Surgery Often Outperforms Medications

-Obesity is a serious, chronic disease that impacts far more than your weight—it affects your heart, hormones, joints, sleep, and quality of life.
-If you’re evaluating your long-term weight management options, two choices may stand out: bariatric surgery and prescription weight loss medications.
+Obesity is a serious, chronic disease that affects far more than just your weight—it impacts your heart, hormones, joints, sleep, and overall quality of life.
+If you’re exploring long-term weight management options, two choices often come up: bariatric surgery and prescription weight loss medications.

-While both can support weight loss, the effectiveness, durability, and overall health impact of each option vary significantly.
+While both approaches can support weight loss, their effectiveness, durability, and overall impact on health vary significantly.

-Capital Surgeons Group, specializes in advanced bariatric surgery and personalized care plans that deliver lasting health transformations.
-In this guide, we compare both approaches to help you make an informed decision—and explain why surgery is often the most effective, long-term solution.
+Capital Surgeons Group, specializes in advanced bariatric surgery paired with personalized care plans designed to deliver lasting, life-changing health improvements.
+This guide compares these options to help you make an informed decision—and explains why surgery is often the most effective, long-term solution.

 Comparing Effectiveness: Weight Loss That Lasts

-Bariatric surgery—including procedures such as gastric bypass, sleeve gastrectomy, and duodenal switch—typically results in 60–70% loss of excess weight, with long-term success documented for decades.
+Bariatric procedures—such as gastric bypass, sleeve gastrectomy, and duodenal switch—typically result in a 60–70% loss of excess weight, with sustained success documented over decades.

 These surgical procedures: